aman-garg0001/Indian-Cricketers-Face-Recognition/README.md

 3. This will open the webcam and create a bounding box around the face and predict on that face
 ![Prediction_WebCam](https://user-images.githubusercontent.com/43947335/118989711-e18d3b00-b99f-11eb-829f-963e3146a0ce.jpg)

+# Dataset Preprocessing
+- The dataset was preprocessed to create separate Train and Test folders 80% Train and 20% test.
+- Implementation in Dataset Pre Processing.ipynb